Lemley History, Family Crest & Coats of Arms

 The township of Waldridge in Durham was home to another branch of the family.
 "This place was long the estate of the Lumleys, of whom John, Lord Lumley, alienated it to the Smith family in 1607; it has since passed through various families."

-Important Dates for the Lemley family
+Early History of the Lemley family

 This web page shows only a small excerpt of our Lemley research.
 Another 86 words (6 lines of text) covering the years 1080, 1384, 1360, 1400, 1450, 1429, 1450, 1650, 1721, 1533, 1609, 1537, 1578, 1686, 1740, 1685, 1710, 1708, 1710, 1658, 1722, 1692, 1717, 1704 and 1722 are included under the topic Early Lemley History in all our PDF Extended History products and printed products wherever possible.